disonchang/RHtyper/README.md

 ## **How to run RHtyper?**
 **NOTE**: the latest DNAnexus web interface is used for the following workflow

-1. Create a new project.
+1. Create a "New Project".
 If you have an existing project, please skip to step 5.

 ![Step1](tutorial/S1.png)

-2. Name the New Project and click Create Project
+2. Name the New Project, select “Azure US (West),” and click “Create Project”

 ![Step2](tutorial/S2.png)

-3. Upload BAM and BAI files: Under MANAGE, click Add, and select Upload Data
+3. Upload BAM and BAI files: Under MANAGE, click "Add", and select "Upload Data"

 ![Step3](tutorial/S3.png)